Oxygen556/TheStashLanguagePack/README.md

 -

 [Method 2] This method replaces the default language pack to the custom one.
-There are less steps to the process, however If you don't save the default pack somewhere, it may be lost until you redownload SCP:SL.This method is not recommended for those who regularly hop in-between SL servers.
+There are less steps to the process, however If you don't save the default pack somewhere, it may be lost until you reset your SCP:SL files to a default state.
+This method is not recommended for those who regularly hop in-between SL servers.

 -